smbjorklund/media_update/doc/terms.md

 ### w2

-Version 2 of UiB's web site.
+Version 2 of UiB’s web site.
 [Implemented in Zope/ZTM.](https://git.uib.no/cgit/site/www.uib.no.git/)  Most of it implemented by [Bouvet](http://bouvet.no).
 Introduced in 2009 and retired in 2014.